Overview of Zhangzhou (Swatow) Porcelain

 Outline and Wash type from Nansheng Huazai Lou kiln

-Binh Thuan Shipwreck plates with human motif.
-A typical type of Wanli and later period which used the outline and wash method
+Binh Thuan Shipwreck plates with human motifs (a typical example of Wanli and later periods using the outline and wash method)

-Wanli Kraak style Blue and white charger from Pinghe kiln
+Wanli kraak-style blue and white charger from a Pinghe kiln

-Binh Thuan Shipwreck bowl with ducks in ltus pond
+Binh Thuan Shipwreck bowl with ducks in lotus pond

 Thai Sawankhalok jarlet from San Isidro Wreck

-Examples with calligrahic decoration from San Isidro Wreck
+Examples of calligraphic decoration from the San Isidro wreck

-Zhangzhou blue and white from the Nan Ao shipwreck with motif executed in calligraphic strokes
+Zhangzhou blue and white from the Nan Ao shipwreck (calligraphic style)

 Examples from the San Juanillo wreck